 However, they are not all feasible to do.

-If you need some serious hill climbing powers, it may be worth considering getting a scooter that specializes in that.
+If you need some serious hill climbing powers, it may be worth considering getting a scooter that specializes in that, instead of trying to turn a budget scooter into a powerful climbing model.

-Trying to improve the motor, for example, is in some ways similar to trying to improve the motherboard or the CPU in a computer.
+Trying to improve the motor is in some ways similar to trying to improve the motherboard or the CPU in a computer.
 It is achievable, but it’s difficult, a lot of things can go wrong, and it may not be worth it.

 The motor is the central piece of the scooter, its beating heart.
 Replacing it may not always produce predictable results.